 I am a web application developer, website engineer and system administrator, and database designer.
-I've been active in these fields since 1998, and most recently was the Senior Developer at The Digital Public Library of America.
+I've been active in these fields since 1998, and am a DevOps Engineer at MIT, in the Open Learning Department.

 - Skills Summary